ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

-Hit `/` in your browser, and you'll get an error - `Messages: variable [USERSERVICE] doesn't exist
+Hit `/` in your browser, and you'll get an error - `Messages: variable [USERSERVICE] doesn't exist.`  What happened?
+Who can tell me why are we getting this error?
-`

 ### 7.3 - Reinit the Framework